2nd International Agrobiodiversity Congress

 How can I participate in the 2nd International Agrobiodiversity Congress?

 Participate in or present your research at the 3-day scientific congress and virtually meet other experts in your field – each day will focus on a different agrobiodiversity theme: consume, produce, or conserve.
-Please note that the call for abstracts is open now until 30 June 2021 (link).

 Network and join action-oriented discussions at the business and policy forums.